CAADE/ADC/docs/UseCases/Manage-Applications/Scenario-Deploy-Complex-Application-DC,-Edge,-and-Vehicle.rst

 .. image:: Deployment-of-Complex-Application.png

-When an application is created it will provision an overlay network (or something similar) and services in the data center, edge and vehicle dependent on policies of the :ref:`Common Cloud Core`.
+When an application is created it will provision an overlay network (or something similar) and services in the data center, edge and vehicle dependent on policies of the :ref:`SubSystem-Common-Cloud-Core`.
 After the application has been created it can function by moving data through the created network from Vehicle -> Edge -> Data Center.

 .. image:: Deploy-Complex-Application-DC,-Edge,-and-Vehicle.png